 Conflicts of Interest

-To the extent that any conflicts of interest may be known to the insurer, the advisory agreement should specifically indicate the manner in which such conflicts will be considered.
+The advisory agreement should specifically indicate the manner in which such conflicts of interest will be considered.
 This is an important protection against an investment adviser’s biases as a result of business arrangement (e.g., referral relationships, affiliate product offerings, etc.) that may interfere with the proper execution of the investment strategy.
+This is an important consideration when the investment adviser has other clients.
 For example, investment advisers often have affiliates that offer investment options that should be available to the insurer but should not be given preferential treatment if competitor products are determined to be a better fit for the selected investment strategy.
+The reporting of potential conflicts of interest and how they are addressed should also be included in the insurer’s management and controls framework.

 Fiduciary Responsibility

+It is advisable that the investment advisor is registered with the SEC.
+However, whether or not that is the case, the agreement should acknowledge that the investment advisor is subject to guidance and requirements under the Investment Advisors Act of 1940.
 Language provided in the investment management agreement should acknowledge the investment adviser’s role as a fiduciary in advising the insurer.
 This is an important legal distinction that may help protect the insurer’s interests in the execution of the company’s investment strategy.
+The fiduciary standard is generally implied when an asset manager is registered as an investment advisor, which may be required at the federal (SEC) or state level (state securities regulator) depending on the nature and extent of services provided.
+If not already performed by the financial analyst, the exam team should consider confirming whether the advisor is formally registered in accordance with existing legal requirements and in good standing with its securities regulators.
+If the advisor asserts that it is exempt from registration requirements, the exam team should consider verifying that the advisor continues to meet the exemption criteria.

 Calculation of Fees

+Management fees should reflect the current market conditions and should reflect the kind of assets and type of asset management performed.
 It is important that the manner in which fees are calculated is well defined in the management agreement and that the structure of the fee is considered as management assesses the adviser’s performance.
-For example, if the advisory fee is computed based on volume of transactions, it would be important for management to closely review the frequency of trades to help avoid excessive charges
+For example, if the advisory fee is computed based on volume of transactions, it would be important for management to closely review the frequency of trades to help avoid excessive charges Special attention should be paid if there are any performance or incentive fees over and above a base management fee.
+In the case of affiliated asset managers, special attention should be paid to the total amounts paid by the insurer to guard against such fees becoming a way around dividend restrictions.

+Sub-advisors

+Can the investment advisor engage sub-advisors?
+Is consent of the insurer required, or can the insurer revoke the engagement?
+Who is responsible for the fees of the sub-advisor and are they included in the overall fee structure (i.e., not overlapping)?

+Reporting

+Are there adequate provisions for reporting to the insurer on regular basis.
+There should be provision for any regulatory needs and any other needs of the insurer that are within reason.

+Termination

+Are there appropriate termination provisions, both with and without cause?
+Is there language providing for the transition to another investment adviser.

-Review of Performance
+Review of Performance and Compliance

-Agreements should include consideration of information that will be provided to the company to permit the company to perform adequate review of the adviser’s performance and execution of the investment strategy.
+Agreements should include consideration of information that will be provided to the company to permit the company to perform adequate review of the adviser’s performance and execution of the investment strategy, including compliance with adopted investment guidelines.